FujiHaruka/chrome-extension-search-history-for-github/README.md

 # chrome-extention-github-access

-Chrome extension to access GitHub smoothly
+Chrome extenstion to jump to issues in your GitHub repositories.